 A wandering jew can be either an indoor or an outdoor plant.
 If you live in zones 9-11, you can grow it outside all year.
 Otherwise, you’ll need to bring it inside during the winter.

 You should water your wandering jew plant only when it needs it, rather than doing it on a set schedule.
-Check the the soil weekly, and give it a deep drink when it feels dry 1″ down.
+Check the soil weekly, and give it a deep drink when it feels dry 1″ down.

 You can make your wandering jew fuller by pruning it regularly during the spring and summer months.
 Simply cut the vines to the desired length, then they will branch out and come back much fuller.